Overcome Procrastination with EFT-Tapping

 -

 This task feels overwhelming.
-I’ll never get it done.
+I’ll never get it done, but I'd like to have accomplished it.

 -